erichuang2015/directorist/readme.txt

 * Improve: Refactor some reusable codes to a function to avoid repetition & improve performance
 * Fix: a bug in the search result page related to post count
 * Improve: Removed some unnecessary old codes related to fetching reviews on search, all listings & dashboard script
-* Feature: Added Quciktags feature on the editor on add listing page (front-end)
+* Feature: Added Quick-tags feature on the editor on add listing page (front-end)

 = 3.1.0 =
 * Added Monetization option using featured listing